miljantekic/minimax-client-js/task-tracker.md

 - Added .npmignore file to control which files get published to npm
 - Created README.md with installation and usage instructions
 - Fixed linting issues in test utilities
+- Implemented explicit exclusion of test files from the build output
+- Added verification step to ensure no test files are included in the distribution
 - Successfully tested the build process with all formats working correctly

 <!-- Continue with notes for remaining tasks as they are worked on -->